What is a Lisfranc injury?

 How a Lisfranc injury is treated

 Treatment varies depending on the severity of the injury.
-Mild to moderate injuries may respond to conservative treatment, such as a cast or a pre-fabricated “moon boot”, for approximately 6 weeks.
+Mild to moderate injuries may respond to conservative treatment.
+This might include wearing a cast or a pre-fabricated “moon boot” for approximately 6 weeks.
 Additionally an anti-inflammatory, such as ibuprofen, may be recommended to assist in relieving the pain associated with inflammation.
+For more significant pain, stronger pain management medication may be required.

 If the Lisfranc injury is severe, surgery may be required.
-This may include internal fixation, essentially a pin to allow the bones to stay close together while healing occurs.
-If you think you might have a Lisfranc midfoot injury, make an appointment with your local podiatrist to be examined as soon as possible.
+This may include internal fixation.
+This is essentially a pin to allow the bones to stay close together while healing occurs.
+If you think you might have a Lisfranc injury to the mid foot, make an appointment with one of our experienced podiatrists to be examined as soon as possible.